stefanmd023/simple-tg-faq-bot/README.md

 # A short title, not used right now, but make it unique ;-)
 short-title: read-only

+# Optionally, you can also add an image.
+The file path is relative to the text file:
+img: my-image.jpg

 # Everything after the "text" line will be the actual article.
 text:
 The file can not be written to the current directory (probably "/").